ropensci/fireexposuR/README.md

 >
 > If Prometheus has *ever* been installed on your device you must take
 > some additional steps before loading this package (and most other R
 > packages that manipulate spatial data).
-Please refer to the vignette
+Please go through the steps in
-> `vignette("prometheus")` before continuing. **This step is necessary
+> `vignette("prometheus")` before continuing. **This is necessary even
-> even if you have since uninstalled the program from your computer.**
+> if you have since uninstalled the program from your computer.**

 ## Package overview